LogFlames/DD2391-project/README.md

 ### Factorization

 To break the RSA key, we want to factorize the modulus of the public key so that we can compute the private key.
-The modulus is on the form $N=p*q$, where $p$ and $q$ are large primes.
+The modulus is on the form $N=p \times q$, where $p$ and $q$ are large primes.
 For **FREAK** in particular, the modulus is 512 bits (155 digits) and would require the employment of the algorithm **GNFS, the General Number Field Sieve** which is the fastest known algorithm for factoring large numbers.
 However, the GNFS is both:

 * incredibly difficult, both to understand and to implement, requiring knowledge of number theory far beyond what we have learnt previously
 * expensive, costing about $100 in cloud resources to factorize a 512-bit RSA (with the most efficient implementations known)